Denver Child Custody Attorney

+Looking for a lawyer for your child custody case in Denver?
 Child custody is used to determine the guardianship relationships between the parents and their child.
 The parents or parent who is awarded custody is given the legal right to make decisions on their behalf and the responsibility to care for the child.
 In cases where the parents are divorcing, unmarried or not living together, the courts have two types of custody to determine, including legal and physical.
-Based on the court's judgment they will award either joint or sole custody, meaning that both parents, or just one in particular, could be given this right.
+Based on the court's judgment they will award either joint or sole custody, meaning that either parent could be given this right.
 In the state of Colorado, the big determinant of custody is the best interests of the child.
 In cases where the child is of age to make logical cognitive decision, the court will take their preference into consideration as well.
 The other prominent factors that play a role in determining custody are:

 - The parent's wishes

 - The child's adjustment to the school and home environment

 - The mental and physical health of the parents

 - Which parent has more time to spend with the child